cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 rsabssa_salted_blind invokes rsabssa_blind with a salted input message and outputs the blinded message to be sent to the server, encoded as a byte string, the corresponding inverse, an integer, and the fresh message salt, which is 32 random bytes.
+If this function fails with an "invalid blind" error, implementations SHOULD retry the function again.
+The probability of multiple such errors in sequence is negligible.

 ~~~
 rsabssa_salted_blind(pkS, msg)